-- Step 2: Establish the geographic scope for the analysis. - Step 3: Establish the timeframe for the analysis. - Step 4: Identify other actions affecting the resources, ecosystems, and human communities of concern.
+- Step 1: Identify the significant cumulative effects issues associated with the proposed action and define the assessment goals. - Step 2: Establish the geographic scope for the analysis. - Step 3: Establish the timeframe for the analysis. - Step 4: Identify other actions affecting the resources, ecosystems, and human communities of concern.